-- 1) Claimant is not performing substantial gainful activity as defined in 20 CFR § 404.1510. - 2) Claimant's impairment is expected to last at least 12 months as required in 20 CFR § 404.1509. - 3) Medical documentation submitted fails to establish a severe impairment as set forth in 20 CFR § 404.1520.
-Client does not meet the definition of disability and does not qualify for SSI-Related Medicaid.
+- 1) Claimant is not performing substantial gainful activity as defined in 20 CFR § 404.1510. - 2) Claimant's eye impairment is expected to last indefinitely unless corrected by surgery. - 3) Medical documentation submitted fails to establish a severe impairment as set forth in 20 CFR § 404.1520.
+Claimant's vision, without correction is 20/100 in both eyes.
+In order to meet the listed impairment of vision loss, Claimant's vision without correction is required to be at least 20/200. - 4) Claimant fails to meet the definition of disability and does not qualify for SSI-Related Medicaid.